lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 Stardust stared me down with a look of judgment, as if she somehow knew I was scouring Facebook for anyone named Elijah who lived in Denver.
 I had come up empty and closed the browser in a huff of defeat, opting to finish the last few sips of my coffee and get ready for work at my boring office job for an insurance company.

 Later that day, while I was logging in numbers, I caught myself thinking about him again.
 I felt like the stereotypical lovesick schoolboy pining away for the mysterious new kid.
 I guess, in a way, I was, but there was something peculiar about it.
-I had begun to see him, though it never was him.
+I had begun to see him, though it never *was* him.
 I’d see him walk across aisles in Target, late after I'd gotten off work when there were very few customers, or in the gas station when I would grab snacks to eat while binge-watching my newest show.
 Brief glimpses of that fiery red hair flashed in my peripheral vision but every time I'd turn to look, it was gone.

 *	*	*

 By time the week was done, I'd practically forgotten about Elijah.
 And about his stupid, beautiful hair.
 And about his stupid, cute freckles.
 And his stupid, amazing bone structure.
 The moment I had purged every stupid thing about him from my brain was while walking through the doors of the laundromat I frequented, which was convenient, because it was also the exact moment I finally laid eyes on him again.
 For real.
 In the flesh.
 Standing right in front of me.
 Doing his laundry.
 Looking stupid and beautiful just like I remembered.
 In the instinctive manner you do when someone walks in a room, he looked up to see me.
 His face broke slowly into a smile and I looked at him with my jaw agape.

-"Miguel?" he said, and my stomach erupted in butterflies.
-He said my name.
+"Miguel?" he said, and my stomach erupted in butterflies. *He said my name*.

 "H-How..."
 I muttered, still not entirely sure that I wasn't dreaming.